Filter by Category

 Prerequisite(s): None

-Course Description: What treatments are best for conditions like diabetes and asthma?
-How are illnesses like meningitis, tuberculosis, and measles identified and diagnosed?
-Health Sciences I provides the answers to questions such as these.
-This course introduces students to the various disciplines within the health sciences, including clinical medicine, sports medicine, anatomy and physiology, medical terminology, and biotechnology.
-Students explore the importance of diagnostics and research in the identification and treatment of diseases.
+Course Description: This course introduces students to the tools and knowledge within various disciplines of the health sciences including clinical medicine, sports medicine, anatomy and physiology, medical terminology, and biotechnology.
+Through an engaging exploration of medical processes, human anatomy, and health maintenance, students will learn how to navigate healthcare, understand body systems, and maintain overall wellness.
 The course presents information and terminology for the health sciences and examines the contributions of different health science areas.

 Will run